Forex trading in the UAE

 Additional notes:

-• Reporting — regular submission of financial and compliance reports, audits required
+• Reporting — regular submission of financial and compliance reports, audits are required.
+Firms must maintain client asset segregation and periodic regulatory reporting in line with DFSA, FSRA, or SCA rules

 • Office space — DIFC and ADGM require a physical office; DMCC and others may allow flex-desks